shinra-electric/Sajeon/README.md

 > [!NOTE]
 > This dictionary currently only works for Korean -> English.

-This app was originally a small project out of frustration for the lack of good free Korean-English dictionaries on the App Store.
+This app was originally a small project borne out of frustration for the lack of good free Korean-English dictionaries on the App Store.

 During my time in the Apple Developer Academy, I was tasked with taking an existing app or website and redesigning it.
 I decided to take on this challenge and redesigned an existing app that I thought was poorly designed.